Dutchman's Breeches

 Cultivation: The preference is dappled sunlight of woodlands, mesic conditions, and a fertile loamy soil with abundant organic matter.
 This plant develops early and can resist moderate frost without damage.

-Range & Habitat: Dutchman's Breeches is a common plant that occurs in nearly every county of Illinois.
+Range & Habitat: Dutchman's Breeches is a common plant that occurs in nearly every county of Illinois (see Distribution Map), where it is native.
 Habitats include deciduous mesic woodlands, especially along gentle slopes, ravines, or ledges along streams.
 This species occurs in original woodland that has never been plowed under or bulldozed over.
 It's abundance in such woodlands can be highly variable – from uncommon to common.

-Faunal Associations: The nectar of the flowers attracts long-tongued bees primarily, including bumblebees, Mason bees, Miner bees, and Anthophorid bees.
-Less common visitors include Bombylius major (Giant Bee Fly) and various butterflies and skippers.
-The butterflies and skippers are not effective pollinators of the flowers.
+Faunal Associations: The nectar of the flowers attracts long-tongued bees primarily, including honeybees, bumblebees, mason bees (Osmia spp.), and Anthophorid bees (Anthophora ursina, Synhalonia spp., Habropoda laboriosus).
+Less common visitors include short-tongued Andrenid bees (Andrena spp.), Bombylius major (Giant Bee Fly), various butterflies, and skippers.
+The butterflies and skippers are not effective cross-pollinators of the flowers.
 Because the seeds have elaisomes (fleshy or oily appendages), they are distributed by ants.
 Ants carry the seeds to their nests, eat the elaisomes, and discard the seeds some distance from the mother plant.
-The foliage is toxic to mammalian herbivores and is not often eaten by them.
+The foliage is toxic to mammalian herbivores and it is not often eaten by them.

 Comments: This is a delightful spring wildflower of woodlands – both the flowers and foliage are attractive.
 Dutchman's Breeches is one of the earlier woodland wildflowers to bloom.
 The only other species with a similar appearance is Dicentra canadensis (Squirrel Corn).
 Squirrel Corn also occurs in mesic deciduous woodlands and blooms only a little later than Dutchman's Breeches.
 The nectar spurs of Squirrel Corn are shorter and more rounded than those of Dutchman's Breeches, and its white flowers are fragrant.
 It also has a root system that produces small edible tubers.
 Within the Fumitory family, Dicentra spp. differ from Corydalis spp. by the structure of their flowers – the former have flowers with 2 nectar spurs, while the latter have flowers with a single nectar spur.